Skip to content

 git add .ranger/ci/

-git commit -m "Add Ranger encrypted profile"
+git commit -m "Add Ranger CI profile"

-3. Make secrets available to the environment
+2. Make secrets available to the environment

-Section titled “3.
+Section titled “2.
 Make secrets available to the environment”

-Your environment needs two secrets:
+Your environment needs this secret:

 SecretDescription